Simatic: Simatic S7 (S7-200, S7-300, S7-400)

 The first entries in the S7 line were released in 1994, available under three performance classes: S7-200, S7-300 and S7-400.
 The introduction of SIMATIC S7 saw also the release of a new fieldbus standard Profibus, and the pioneer use of industrial Ethernet to facilitate communication between automation devices.
 The great success of the S7-300 CPU family in particular helped to cement the role of Siemens as one of the global leaders in automation technology.
-These series are expected to be phased out in 2023.
+These series are expected to be phased out in 2033.

-The first generation of S7 CPUs were later succeeded by the S7-1200 and S7-1500, released in 2012.
-These models came with standard Profinet interface.